 For certain performance obligations satisfied over time, we have determined that the estimated service period is the time period in which an average user plays our software products ("user life") which most faithfully depicts the timing of satisfying our performance obligation.
 We consider a variety of data points when determining and subsequently reassessing the estimated service period for players of our software products.
 Primarily, we review the weighted average number of days between players' first and last days played online.
 When a new game is launched and no history of online player data is available, we consider other factors to determine the user life, such as the estimated service period of other games actively being sold with similar characteristics.
-We also consider known online trends, the service periods of our previously released software products, and, to the extent publicly available, the service periods of our competitors' software products that are similar in nature to ours.
+We also consider known online trends, the service periods of our competitors' software products that are similar in nature to ours.
 We believe this provides a reasonable depiction of the use of games by our customers, as it is the best representation of the period during which our customers play our software products.
 Determining the estimated service period is subjective and requires significant management judgment and estimates.
 Future usage patterns may differ from historical usage patterns, and therefore the estimated service period may change in the future.
 The estimated service periods for virtual goods are generally approximately 30 to 100 days.